tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-priorities.md

 network reliable first, absorb autonomous growth to prevent bottlenecks, then the publicly-steered expansion under provincial energy plans.

-Hypothesis: the balance-sheet constraint that dominated before 2023 has eased, which pushes the binding constraint firmly onto the physical and human delivery side rather than the financial one.
+The balance-sheet constraint that dominated before 2023 has eased, which pushes the binding constraint firmly onto the physical and human delivery side rather than the financial one.

 Taken together, the pattern is that Stedin's pressure has migrated from capital to execution: money is now available,